“I don’t know what I want. Except that I probably won’t get it.”

 Emmett: He hesitates.
 “I’m still new to it, myself.
 Part of why I sought out your mother was to get more answers.
 Do you know of… a way to the Skinlands?”

-GM: “In the sense of having a physical body again, you mean?”
+GM: “In the sense of gaining a physical body, you mean?”

 Emmett: “Or at least escaping this place.
 The Shadowlands.
 It might be a pipe dream, but…” he shrugs.